 We got fast slides, twirly slides, and straight slides.
 Let’s take each slide one at a time to discuss what they do well and what you need to know.

-All slides can be attached to a playhouse though the tube slides work the best.
+All slides can be attached to a playhouse, though the tube slides work the best.
 This is because they have a flange that covers the entire slide entry.
 Slides like super spirals or avalanches must have an exit hole cut from the panel without covering.
-This does help add light and ventilation to the playhouse but sacrifices the cool factor.
+This does help add light and ventilation to the playhouse, but it sacrifices the cool factor.

 If you want a more in-depth look at our different types of slides, check out this blog post.
 You can also watch this video!

-Rockwalls and cargo nets can add a lot of fun to a vinyl swing set and help spark creativity and build strength, coordination, and confidence.
-Here are a few things to help you add to a custom swing set.
+Rock walls and cargo nets can add a lot of fun to a vinyl swing set and help spark creativity and build strength, coordination, and confidence.
+Here are a few things to help you customize a swing set.

 In general, there are not a lot of unique or special things you can do with climbers.
 They attach to the towers and provide lots of fun but are not super flashy.